LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document_tmp.md

     self.assertIsNotNone(reading_imported.compare(MRPSimulation.generate_reading()))
 ```

 Difficulties arise with the parts of the (+mrp)-library that require direct access to external hardware.
 These are, for example, the *MRPHal* and *MRPHalRest* modules, which are required to read out sensors connected via the network.
-Two different approaches are used.
+Two different approaches are used:

+* **Local Test Execution**:
   In the case of local development, the test runs are carried out on a (+pc) that can reach the network hardware and thus the test run could be carried out with real data.

+* **Remote Test Execution**:
-In the other scenario, the tests are to be carried out before a new release in the repository based on \href{https://github.com/features/actions}{GithubActions}.
+  In the other scenario, the tests are to be executed out before a new published release in the repository based on \href{https://github.com/features/actions}{GithubActions}.
-It has the possibility to host local runner software, which then has access to the hardware, but in this case a (+pc) must be permanently available for this task.
+  It has the possibility to host local build (runner) software, which then has access to the hardware, but in this case a (+pc) must be permanently available for this task.
   Instead, the hardware sensors are simulated by software and executed via virtualisation on the services systems.
+The simulation of the hardware is implemented using (+usb) emulation, which uses a (+lut) to provide the expected or incorrect feedback.

+\newpage

 ## Package Distribution